Govt notifies 100% FDI via automatic route in telecom sector

-The government on Wednesday notified 100 per cent foreign direct investment (FDI) via automatic route in the telecommunication sector.
+The government on Wednesday notified 100 per cent foreign direct investment (FDI) via automatic route in the telecommunications sector.

 Till now, only 49 per cent FDI was allowed through the automatic route.
 Any investment beyond this limit needed prior government approval.